DeepanshuSarawagi/Kubernetes/06-Security/README.md

 This default token which is called as JWT (JSON Web Token) is not time bound or object bound.
 Which means it is valid for a lifetime.
 This case is observed in Kube versions < 1.22.

-From Kubernetes version 1.22 and above, the JWTs are generated using TokenRequestAPI and are
+In Kubernetes version 1.22 , the JWTs are generated using TokenRequestAPI and are

 - Time Bound
 - Audience Bound
 - Object Bound

 The JWT is then mount as projected volume in pods definition yaml file.

+In Kubernetes version 1.24, another change was made where creating service accounts no longer created tokens as secrets objects by default.
+To use a token for a SA, you need to explicitly run ```kubectl create token <serviceaccount name>```.

+If you still want to create a non-expiry token, here is the [secret.yaml](secret.yaml) specification.